open-ephys/gui-docs/source/User-Manual/Recording-data/Binary-format.rst

 * Continuous data is stored in a compact format of tiled 16-bit integers, which can be memory mapped for efficient loading.

-* Additional files are stored as JSON or NumPy data format, which can be read using :code:`numpy.load` in Python, or the `npy-matlab <https://github.com/kwikteam/npy-matlab>`__ package.
+* Additional files are stored as JSON or NumPy data format, which can be read using :code:`numpy.load` in Python, or the `npy-matlab <https://github.com/cortex-lab/npy_matlab>`__ package.

-* The format is compatible with any combination of processors or subprocessors supported by the GUI
+* The format has no limit on the number of channels that can be recorded simultaneously.

+* Continuous data files are immediately compatible with most spike sorting packages.

 **Limitations**

-* Requires slightly more disk space because it stores a 64-bit timestamp for every sample.
+* Requires slightly more disk space because it stores two 64-bit timestamps for every sample.

 * Continuous files are not self-contained, i.e., you need to know the number of channels and the "bit-volts" multiplier in order to read them properly.